 Aloka: Sanskrit for Illumination and Light.

-He awoke and the gray cat was curled in a bundle beside the bed and the sun had not yet risen but silver light was coming and the line of pines and skinny oaks were skeletal against the sunrise.
-This morning there was no ice and frost on the old sash windows.
+I awoke and the gray cat was curled in a bundle beside the bed and the sun had not yet risen but silver light was coming and the line of pines and skinny oaks was skeletal against the sunrise.
+This morning there was no ice and frost on the old wooden sash windows.
 A week ago they were opaque and ice formed where the needle wind found its way into the cracks.

-This morning he turned, as he usually did, to gaze a minute or two on Hassan Hourani’s painting, hung on the wall in a two by three foot black frame.
-The painting was Hassan’s journey from Palestine to New York.
-Hassan is a character in his own paintings and in this one lays across a steel trestle bridge in a long yellow dress that conforms in color with the peeling remains of the unpainted plaster and floral wallpaper on the bedroom wall.
+This morning I turned, as I usually do, to gaze a minute or two on Hassan Hourani’s painting, hung on the wall in a two by three foot black frame.
+The painting is Hassan’s journey from Palestine to New York.
+Hassan is a character in his own paintings and in this one lays across a steel trestle bridge in a long yellow robe that conforms in color with the peeling remains of the unpainted plaster and floral wallpaper on the bedroom wall.
 Hassan stretches across the bridge like a cat amid crooked tenement buildings with yellow lit windows and television aerials and lamp posts and yellow light.

-It reminded Andrew of Brooklyn, probably Williamsburg, narrow cobblestone streets and storefronts and brick tenements in rows in the shadow of the the Fifty-Ninth Street Bridge from Manhattan Island curving over the East River heading east out into Queens and Long Island.
+It reminded me of Brooklyn, probably Williamsburg, narrow cobblestone streets and storefronts and brick tenements in rows in the shadow of the the Fifty-Ninth Street Bridge connecting Manhattan curving over the East River heading east out into Queens and Long Island.
 It was wild and changing territory and Arabs and Jews and Polish and Spanish and Irish and artists and drug dealers and merchants and the Mafia and Pops Popular Clothing along the waterfront.
-Andrew had ridden his fat tire black bicycle with the wire basket strapped to the handle bars along these streets, the beautiful backroads of Brooklyn.
+I’d ridden my fat tire black bicycle with the wire basket strapped to the handle bars along these streets, the beautiful backroads of Brooklyn.

-Andrew loved Hassan and purchased at least half a dozen of his paintings.
+I loved Hassan and purchased at least a half dozen of his paintings when we knew each other in Brooklyn.
 He was a fellow traveller and became like a younger brother.
-Hassan would come to the storefront where Andrew lived on Vanderbilt Avenue in Brooklyn, with fresh paintings and drawings under his arm and they drank tea, coffee and beer and smoked street marijuana.
-And then Hassan would show a painting and Andrew usually bought one, sometimes more, because he loved the paintings and he loved the story and he loved Hassan.
+Hassan came to my storefront on Vanderbilt Avenue with fresh paintings and drawings under his arm and he’d show me and we’d drink tea, coffee and beer together and smoke street marijuana.
+Usually I bought one, sometimes more, because I loved the paintings and I loved the story and I loved Hassan.

-Today his homeland is flattened and the Epstein Class plan hotels and casinos built on blood and bones and skulls on the edge of the Mediterranean.
-And Israeli settlers recruited in Brooklyn come to steal land and old stone homes of Arab ancestors and they rip old olive trees from the ground and it happens on live tv and it never stops.
+Today his homeland is flattened and the Epstein Class plan hotels and casinos on the edge of the Mediterranean, built on blood and bones and broken skulls.
+And Israeli settlers recruited in the suburbs of Brooklyn come to steal land and old stone homes of the ancestors and rip ancient olive trees from the ground and it happens on live tv and it never stops.

 So here we are, two generation beyond the Jewish Holocaust and Zionist Jews are behaving like Nazis.
-How is that possible and he reached for his iPhone and asked ChatGTP to define the word:
+How is that possible, I thought and I reached for my iPhone and asked ChatGTP to define the word.

 It lead to World War Two.”

-Andrew climbed out of bed.
+I climbed out of bed.
 The cat was now at the top of the stairs waiting to go down to watch the fire ritual and the food bowl filled again.
-And so it proceeded, first the fire and that didn’t take much because the wood was well seasoned and there was plenty of cardboard from Amazon boxes and junk mail to get things started.
-The cat watched and rubbed against his ankle as the flames took and licked and rose and he went to take a shower.
+And so it proceeded, first the fire and that didn’t take much because the wood was well seasoned and there was plenty of junk mail and cardboard from Amazon boxes to get things started.
+The cat watched and rubbed against my ankle as the flames took and licked and rose and I went to take a shower.
 After all it was Writer’s Group today.
-And then he made coffee.

-And then off course he picked up the iPhone again and found this text from a friend, a retired librarian wouldn’t you know:
+And then I made coffee and checked the dough, proofing overnight for the artisan bread baking later.
+And then of course I picked up the iPhone again and found this text from a friend, a retired librarian wouldn’t you know:

 “Am reading Irving Stone’s book of Abigail and John Adam’s lives- such parallel times, the pre-revolution upheaval and what followed and this I just read this morning- The Adam’s family is back in Braintree, after the tumult of the Boston Massacre.
 John is saying to Abigail: